-- Preview Email Newsletter

 WASHINGTON, March 4 -- Sen. Angus S. King Jr., I-Maine, issued the following news release:

 U.S. Senator Angus King (I-ME) is co-sponsoring bipartisan legislation that would allow workers to use their tax-free educational savings plans to pay for credentialing and training.
 The Freedom to Invest in Tomorrow's Workforce Act would change existing policy and allow tax-free 529 plan education funds to pay for the expenses of a post-secondary credential, such as a commercial driver's license.
-The bi more PR
+The bill also grants the Department of Labor authority t more PR

 Sen. Moran Joins Colleagues in Urging Senate Leadership to Move Compacts of Free Association Forwardc (10)